 Learning his trade from his father and older brother in both commercial and domestic scenarios through to teaching at TAFE colleges around Melbourne provided inspiration and the direct design lineage to the structure and application of the magnificent personality of Australian timbers in his work.

-Not merely restricted to wood-chip strewn sheds Peter spends his downtime singing in a soul band covering the masters of this idiom, Sam Cooke, Otis Reading, Sam and Dave.
+Not merely restricted to wood-chip strewn sheds Peter spends his downtime singing in a soul band covering the masters of this idiom, Sam Cooke, Otis Redding, Sam and Dave.
 The same soundtrack you would hear visiting his studio as he imparts his soul into the piece of furniture you will call your own.